 - Dinner: There are lots of options in Vík, including Suður-Vík, but they can get busy, so you may have to wait for a table (or reserve one ahead of time).

 - Sleep: Vík has a campsite in the town itself, plus plenty of hotels, including Hotel Vík.
 It is worth booking ahead here, as it is so popular.

 Day 7: Vik To Reykjavik

 - Morning: Leave Vik early to get to Reynisfjara before the crowds arrive, and follow this up with a hike up to the top of Dyrhólaey for a view of puffins and three epic black sand beaches.
 Then head West to Skógafoss, arguably one of the most striking waterfalls in Iceland.

 - Lunch: The Fosshotel at Skógafoss has a great restaurant right next to the waterfall.

 - Afternoon: if you have time, you could hike out to the plane crash at Sólheimasandur.
 It is definitely worth a stop at Seljalandsfoss, a waterfall you can walk behind.
 Then hit the road to get back to Reykjavik.

-- Dinner: grab a bite at Selfoss, en route, or late in Reykjavik.
+- Dinner: grab a bite at Selfoss, en route, or when you arrive in Reykjavik.
 Reykjavik Fish have restaurants at a couple of locations in the capital.

 - Sleep: There’s a large campsite in Reykjavik, plus plenty of budget options (hotels and Airbnb studios).
 I stayed one night in the Skuggi hotel, which was great!